In 2013, when Marissa Mayer banned remote work at Yahoo, she rocked a lot of worlds. Companies like BestBuy, Aetna and Reddit soon followed her lead.

 IBM, one of the pioneers of remote work, has limited this decision to the U.S. marketing group for now.
 As Big Blue strives to get some new technologies off the ground and out to market, Peluso’s team will play a key role.

-Her conclusion was similar to Mayer’s: people need to collaborate face-to-face to innovate at light speed.
+Her conclusion was similar to Mayer’s: people must collaborate face-to-face to innovate at light speed.

 As a peace offering to her disgruntled employees, she promised amazingly inspiring workspaces.